What is a ‘Skincare Diet’ and Should You be Doing it?

 The most important thing for you to do when it comes to trying either the extensive 10 Step Routine or the Skincare Diet is to listen to your skin.
 With anything, introduce new products slowly and one at a time, so you know whether you really need the products or not.
 Stripping your skin care routine is often a good way to find out what you really need, so you can add specific products (such as eye creams and the weekly face mask) as and when you need to.

-By minimising your skincare routine, you can cut back on irritation and only use products that support the skin natural functions, rather than overwhelming it.
+By minimizing your skincare routine, you can cut back on irritation and only use products that support the skin natural functions, rather than overwhelming it.